Washington Square Park: Early 21st-century renovation

 Upon the completion of phase one of the park's renovation on May 22, 2009, the Coalition for a Better Washington Square Park, a private organization, began raising money to "hire off-duty cops and maintenance workers to patrol the park" by the summer of 2010.
 On June 2, 2011, the eastern half of the park was reopened to the public, leaving only the park's southwest corner under construction.
 In mid-August 2012, the new granite benches heated up to 125 F in the sun, seemingly vindicating community members who had charged that the renovations were primarily to discourage public use of the park.
 The entire renovation was completed in 2014 for $30.6 million.

 In July 2020, the northwest lawn was reopened after a yearlong restoration which included new grass and sod for the over 39,000 square feet of green space.
 Funding for the $170,000 project was provided by Ray Dalio's Dalio Philanthropies.
+In 2026, Manhattan Community Board 2 proposed that the city government consider adding permanent gates at the park's entrances.
+At the time, the New York City Police Department put up temporary barricades at night to enforce a midnight curfew, but people still entered the park after-hours.